CollideAgainstMove

 Introduction

-The CollideAgainstMove is a method which can be used to test whether two Shapes are touching, and if they are to move one or both so that they no longer overlap.
+CollideAgainstMove can be used to test whether two shapes are touching.
+If the shapes are overlapping this method also moves one or both so that they no longer overlap.
 CollideAgainstMove also works between all types of shapes.

 CollideAgainstMove values